Zeinab-Mohammadi/GEMsort/README.md

 ## Package Contents

 ### GEMsort
-- Data preparation.py: Prepare and download the data
+- Data preparation: Prepare and download the data
 - Sorting_Neuropixels_data: Using GEMsort to extract, filter, and sort spikes of the real data
 - Sorting_synthetic_data: Spike sorting of a multichannel synthetic data
 - Making_synthetic_data: Producing synthetic data with different firing rates and spikes shapes